-Choosing the right payment method for your business travel programme can feel complicated.
+Choosing the right payment method for your business travel program can feel complicated.
 There are tons of options, each with their own pros and cons.
 On top of that, the different choices may suit your business at different times.
 The payment option that fits in your early days may not work so well by the time your business has grown and evolved.

 We’re here to help.
 We’ve put together a comprehensive list of the different payment options available.
 Plus, we've broken down how they perform across several areas, including policy compliance and reconciliation, to help you decide which is best for your business.